naoya-i/coref/README.md

 ```

 - `input_filename`: The filename of the input document.
 - `clusters`: Clusters of mentions coreferring the same entity.
 This is a dict, where the key is a cluster name and its corresponding value is a cluster of mentions.
 The cluster is a list of mentions.
-Each mention is represented by (i) a start offset, (ii) an end offset, and a surface form.
+Each mention is represented by (i) a start offset, (ii) an end offset, and (iii) a surface form.
 The offset consists of a sentence number and character index (both zero-based) in the original input document.
 For example, `[[1, 0], [1, 1], "It"]` means *a span starting from 0-th character to 1-st character in the second sentence*.
 - `annotated_text`: An input text annotated with coreference relations in a SGML format.